continental/hybrid_learning/docs/_sources/userguide/custom_dataset_handles/broden.rst.txt

-The Broden dataset has some drawbacks which may---depending on the use-case---require :py:class:`~hybrid_learning.datasets.transforms.dict_transforms.Merge` transformations of several labels (all of union, intersection, and inversion may be needed):
+The Broden dataset has some drawbacks which may---depending on the use-case---require :py:class:`~hybrid_learning.fuzzy_logic.logic_base.merge_operation.Merge` transformations of several labels (all of union, intersection, and inversion may be needed):

 - One *part* label may belong to different super-*objects* labels, e.g. all of *person*, *cat*, *train* have a *head*, and both *person* and